How to Indulge Without Overindulging

 I think the idea that there are “good” foods and “bad” foods is one of the biggest reasons people struggle with learning to indulge without overindulging.
 In fact, it is something I struggled with myself for a very long time and something that took me years to change.
-The concept that there are “good” and “bad” foods may seem like a helpful way provide black and white direction, but for me, and many others, it is a slippery slope.
+The concept that there are “good” and “bad” foods may seem like a helpful way to provide black and white direction, but for me, and many others, it is a slippery slope.
 The reason being that if you focus on restricting “bad” foods you open the floodgates for overindulging.
-If you restrict so hard, and tell yourself you will never eat these foods, as soon as you do you open yourself up for the “F*ck It'” moment of I’ve already started so I might as well just go for it.
-If you view pasta, bread, or ice cream as “bad” foods, as soon as you eat them you are likely going to feel you’ve already broken the rules so you might as well just finish what you’ve started, when in reality all you did was eat something.
+If you restrict so hard and tell yourself you will never eat these foods, as soon as you do you open yourself up for the “F*ck It'” moment of I’ve already started so I might as well just go for it.
+If you view pasta, bread, or ice cream as “bad” foods, as soon as you eat them you are likely going to feel you’ve already broken the rules so you might as well just finish what you’ve started when in reality all you did was eat something.
 Ate a cookie?
 Cool, you ate a cookie, you didn’t kill anyone.
 If you indulge, you just indulged, you didn’t do anything wrong, and you don’t need to overindulge to punish yourself for it.
 If you classify food as bad, restrict and deprive yourself the more you will want it; the forbidden fruit tastes better.
 This might sound crazy, but if you indulge, just enjoy it and move it.
 It is often the obsessive guilt that leads to overindulgence, not the indulgence itself.

 Eat Food that Makes you Feel Good During & After